The Rt Hon The Lord Dulverton

 A varied career covering an eclectic round of ventures mostly in Wales.
 These ventures overlapped but were based on his large Welsh Hill Farm.
 These included in the commercial sector, the largest yacht chandlery and admiralty agent in Wales, a considerable caravan operation and from 1969 a manufacturer of flags, with factories in England, Scotland and Wales.
-In the charity sector was for 10 years Chairman of the Boys Clubs of Wales, was also asked to become President of the Flag Institute, taking over a near insolvent operation and in 8 years turning it into the prosperous organisation it is today dealing with Buckingham Palace, the Palace of Westminster and the Diplomatic Corps of many countries operating in the UK.
+In the charity sector was for 10 years Chairman of the Boys Clubs of Wales, President of the Flag Institute, taking over a near insolvent operation and in 8 years turning it into the prosperous organisation it is today dealing with Buckingham Palace, the Palace of Westminster and the Diplomatic Corps of many countries operating in the UK.

 Moved to Exmoor in 1999 and took on several local causes that needed help;

 – raising funds and restoring the near to closing Simonsbath Church.
-It is now the only Exmoor Church with a complete round of modern facilities
+It is now the only Exmoor Church with a complete round of modern facilities.

-– organising and facilitating the building of affordable houses in Exford
+– organising and facilitating the building of affordable houses in Exford.

 – raising money to restore the cricket field and youth club in Exford.